 Your relationship with your Supervisor is inevitably among the most important parts of academic life.
 Generally, the supervision system works well and is extremely supportive and beneficial for both parties.
 Students can often be initially unsure of what to expect from their Supervisor, and the following guidelines may be helpful.
 They give some indications of good practice, but it is also vital not to over-regulate: the relationship between you and your Supervisor, and the structure of your meetings, must be kept flexible so that they may suit two specific individuals.
 If any difficulty ever arises you should not hesitate to seek advice (see the relevant section of this Handbook).
-The Director of the Centre, Prof Gabriela Ramos, as well as Dr Carlos Fonseca (PhD Director, MT) and Dr Pedro Mendes Loureiro (PhD Director, LT/ET), will be available to talk with you privately and confidentially.
+The Director of the Centre as well as the PhD Director will be available to talk with you privately and confidentially.